SenRanja/senranja.github.io/source/_posts/Math/Propositional-Logic.md

----

-Example

 Expressing the requirements as formulas of propositional logic, with

 - S = the alarm sounds = the alarm rings
 - A = the system is armed
-- D = adoor is disturbed
+- D = a door is disturbed
 - F = there is a fire

 we get